-- 1.4 (a) In the centre of the goal lines between the side boards, regulation goal posts and nets of approved design and materials will be placed in such a manner as to remain stationary during the game.
-It is recommended that nets be restrained by magnetic, breakaway or similar types of fastening devices in Hockey Canada games. - 1.4 (b) The goal posts will be set 1.83 m (6 ft.) apart, measured from the inside of the posts.
+1.4 (a) In the centre of the goal lines between the side boards, regulation goal posts and nets of approved design and materials will be placed in such a manner as to remain stationary during the game.
+It is recommended that nets be restrained by magnetic, breakaway pegs or similar types of fastening devices in Hockey Canada games.

+- 1.4 (b) The goal posts will be set 1.83 m (6 ft.) apart, measured from the inside of the posts.
 They will extend 1.22 m (4 ft.) vertically from the ice surface and a cross bar of the same material as the goal posts will be extended horizontally from the top of the other posts.
 The cross bar should be securely fastened to both goal posts.
 The outside measurement of both the goal posts and the cross bar will be 5.08 cm (2 in.) in diameter.
 The area enclosed by the goal posts and the cross bar will be known as the goal. - 1.4 (c) A net of approved design and material will be attached to the back of each goal. - 1.4 (d) The goal posts, cross bar and exterior surface of other supporting framework for the goal will be painted red.
-The surface of the base plate inside the goal and supports other than the goal post will be painted in a light colour.